 About committees of management

-Around 1,500 Crown land reserves in Victoria (also referred to as Public land reserves) are managed by voluntary committees of management, with support and oversight from the Department of Energy, Environment and Climate Action (DEECA).
+Around 1,500 Crown land reserves in Victoria (also referred to as Public land reserves) are managed by Voluntary Committees of Management (CoMs) with support and oversight from the Department of Energy, Environment and Climate Action (DEECA).

-There are around 1,150 voluntary committees of management across Victoria.
-Most committees manage one reserve while some manage two or more reserves.
+There are around 1,150 Voluntary CoMs across Victoria.
+Most manage one reserve while some manage two or more reserves.
 Types of reserves include public halls, recreation reserves, rail trails, coastal reserves, caravan and camping parks and nature/conservation reserves.

 Incorporation details